 Gradually, however, the pendulum swung back the other direction, with fewer and fewer blacks holding office in the South as whites not only resumed participation in elections but imposed numerous legal restrictions on black people's lives.
 These included the infamous Jim Crow Laws, which were meant to keep black Americans socially and economically separate from whites, and poll taxes and literacy tests, which could be used to prevent poor and uneducated freedmen from voting.
 Resistance to Reconstruction also took on violent forms, with infamous White Supremacist groups like the Ku Klux Klan lynching blacks throughout the South to keep them from voting, holding office, or accruing wealth or status.
 Some areas where black Americans were either prospering in or even thriving in at the time, such as Wilmington, North Carolina and the Greenwood District in Tulsa, were even greatly decimated by serious threats and/or killings around the time lynch mobs were rising up in these hate groups.
 The Klan was eventually put down through military force after General Grant won the presidency, but it sprang up again in the 1920s and persists in some form to this day.

 Reconstruction essentially ended after the extremely contentious 1876 presidential election of Rutherford B. Hayes led Republicans to make a deal with southern Democrats and withdraw troops from the South, permitting former Confederates to reimplement the old social order of white supremacy.
 Even before then, however, there had never been much political will to support a Reconstruction that would give freed people full equality.
 Many Northerners still held racist viewpoints, even many abolitionists.
 While some advocated for equality between blacks and whites, many more still saw blacks as inferior and thought that they "deserved"/needed the "guiding hand of [white] civilization" to help uplift them.
 As mentioned in the draft riots, racism was also widespread among white immigrant communities, who saw the influx of freed blacks to the North as unwanted competition.
 Race riots occurred from the end of the war well into the 20th century.
 In both the North and South, racism was not defeated by the war nor by Reconstruction, and despite the efforts of several later movements (most notably the Civil Rights Movement), it continues to be a contentious issue today.
 Many historians and activists alike point to the failure of Reconstruction to ensure equal treatment for black people as a root cause for the socio-economic inequality still faced by the African American community today.
+For this reason, some historians have described it as the South having lost the war but won the peace, as can be seen in the favorable treatment of the South in fiction for the first 100-120 years after the war.

 Somewhat unusually, a large portion of Civil War battlefields are preserved in national parks, and, after a concerted effort by the U.S. National Parks Service in the 1990s, most have been almost entirely restored to their appearance in the 1860s.
 Unlike practically any other place (or for any other war) on Earth, it is possible to visit a very significant portion of all the war's battlefields and have a reasonable possibility of experiencing exactly what the combatants saw (well, exactly, other than the legions of enemy troops).
 Combined with an extensive preservation and historical research community (and a huge commitment from the U.S. government to support it), the U.S. Civil War is perhaps the best-preserved war in world history.
 It borders on obsessive, especially for a nation that came so close to self-immolation.
-Said parks have been the location setting for many (if not most) of the historical and fictional films about the period, which gives a whole new meaning to the phrase on location.
+Said parks have been the location setting for many (if not most) of the historical and fictional films about the period, which gives a whole new meaning to the phrase ‘on location.’
 Furthermore, if you wish to buy a mid-19th century musket-rifle, the two most available are the 1853 Enfield and 1861 Springfield because almost all of the Springfields and over half of the Enfields ever made were used during the American Civil War and a lot of the surviving ones are in American civilian hands.

 Finally, the war spawned two of the greatest speeches ever uttered, both by the same man, Abraham Lincoln: the Gettysburg Address (pure distilled Awesome in two minutes) and his Second Inaugural Address (an eloquent Earn Your Happy Ending).